crazyantlabs/sftptogo-docs/docs/getting-started/creating-and-modifying-users.md

 Inbound network rules define IP address ranges that a user can connect to your storage within.
 They can be defined at the organization level (for all users) or at the user level (for specific users).
 The organization level and user level rules are combined with a single list with which an incoming connection is validated.
 This means that if a client's IP address is included in either the organization or the user list, it will be assumed valid.

-By default, the organization inbound network rules contain a single rule allowing access from any IP address to any protocol (SFTP or FTPS).
-To restrict access, you will have to remove this rule or edit it to use a restrictive CIDR (Classless Inter-Domain Routing - an IP range).
+By default, the organization inbound network rules contain a single rule allowing access from any IP address to any endpoint or protocol (SFTP, FTPS or Web Portal).
+To restrict access, you will have to remove this rule or edit it to use a restrictive CIDR (Classless Inter-Domain Routing - an IP address range).

 :::note
 Editing inbound network rules is only available within certain plans.
 Read more about our different plans [here](https://sftptogo.com/pricing)